davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 When a model is activated it has to take its round, it can't hold its action or ready them for later.

-A model has one movement and one action, they can take them in any order.
+A model has one Movement action and one Standard action, they can take them in any order.

+Valid Movement actions: Move, Pick up item and Switch weapon.

-Valid actions for a model is: Melee, Shoot, Cast a spell, Sprint, Pick up item.
+Valid Standard actions: Melee, Shoot, Cast a spell, Sprint.

 ### Movement

-If a model wants to move it rolls 3D6 and adds it Movement stat, it may move that many inches.
+If a model wants to move take 4 and adds it Finesse stat, it may move that many inches.

 #### Sprint

-If a model wants to sprint it must have already moved this turn, it may then move half of the rolled movement that turn.
+If a model wants to sprint it must have already moved this turn, it may then move half of its movement.

 #### Obstructions or rough terrain